ArkadiyD/CythonXGB/README.md

 # CythonXGB is fast one-sample prediction for XGBoost for usage with Cython

-In some cases it is required to make online predictions, particularly, with fitted XGBoost model for one sample many times.
-This project is designed to use fitted XGBoost model for online predictions for Cython arrays many times faster than with usual XGBoost Scikit-Learn API.
+In some cases it is required to make online predictions, particularly, with trained XGBoost model.
+This project is designed to use trained XGBoost model for online predictions for Cython arrays many times faster than with usual XGBoost Scikit-Learn API.

 Files description:
 * `c_xgb.cpp` - classes for predictions for XGBoost models written in C++